 Like I said, you can cook SO MUCH in it.

-We haven’t tried this yet, but I’ve also heard steak is amazing in the air fryer, as is salmon (lots of you told me this, granted I don’t like fish so I’ll probably just take your word for it. ????)
+We haven’t tried this yet, but I’ve also heard steak is amazing air fried, as is salmon (lots of you told me this, granted I don’t like fish so I’ll probably just take your word for it. ????)

 Also, it is a game-changer for takeout.
 I spent almost a year eating sad soggy delivery french fries and wings.
 Yes, you can re-crisp them in the oven or cast-iron, but this does it in minutes, and makes takeout taste fresh out of the kitchen again.